December 21, 2022 by Andrea Rajic

 In 2020, the US faced a significant talent shortage.
 Almost 70% of employers claimed they were having a hard time hiring new employees — as it turns out, top talent is hard to find.
 Although many companies offer help with talent relocation, they should consider offering remote work opportunities whenever possible.

 In 2023 and in the years to come, there’s no need to limit your access to talented people within a 20-mile radius.
-Hybrid and remote work allows you to build an international team where people from different backgrounds will bring fresh perspectives and expertise to your business.
+Hybrid and remote work allow you to build an international team where people from different backgrounds will bring fresh perspectives and expertise to your business.

 Flexible working conditions enable employees from different cities, countries, and time zones to work together and work on a schedule they are most productive with, all while saving time on commuting and getting to spend it with their friends and family.